How can I know that CASI provides a useful educational experience? How can I be assured of the credibility of the school?

 Fourth, my professional bio is here: www.jamesoheare.com.
 Have a look at my credentials.
 They can all be verified.
 I am a respected behaviorologist and author of many books, many of which have been translated into other languages to be sold throughout the world.
-Search my name at www.dogwise.com.
-You will see many of my currently available books and reviews for them.
-If you have read any of my current books, my work stands on its own and gives an idea of the kind of instruction you will receive.
+Search my name at or go to our books page to find my books.
+If you have read any of my current books, my work speaks for themselves and gives an idea of the kind of instruction you will receive.

 Fifth, please feel free to email me, James O'Heare, and ask me any questions you might have about the programs.
 I would be pleased to answer them.